About the Program

 - Any team that receives ten (10) penalties in one game will cause an automatic one (1) game suspension to the team captain for the following game.

-- "Ringer" players are going to carry the following reprocussions to the team captain:
+- "Ringer" players are going to carry a game suspension to the team captain.

 - Suspension from the regular season will carry over to the playoffs and future seasons.

 - Possession, use, or being under the influence of narcotics drugs, hallucinogenic drugs, amphetamines, barbiturates, marijuana, or intoxicants of any kind, will result in removal from the league.

 - Prior to the end of the regular season, the League Director shall inform all teams of the playoff schedule and the number of teams that each division has qualified for the playoff.

 - In the event of a tie in points at the conclusion of the regular season standings, the following tie breaker protocol shall be used: